Planning and planting a fruit garden.

 Where to plant fruit trees

-Most fruit trees will benefit from a sunny spot.
+Most fruit trees benefit from a sunny spot.
 If you haven't got a lot of space, you can train them against a wall and prune as cordons or espaliers.

 Choosing varieties